-Though Japan is renowned for both its cuisine and its food culture, relatively few of its dishes make their way onto menus in the US, let alone onto the tables of home cooks.
-True, sushi, tempura, and teriyaki-glazed fish are at least familiar to more Americans than ever before.
-But Japanese food encompasses so much more than those restaurant staples, and it includes a number of simple, homey meals that are a world apart from the fussy delicacy of sushi—and that don't require any special skill, or even any particularly exotic ingredients, to make.
-That said, if you're planning on incorporating Japanese dishes into your regular cooking routine, it'll help immensely to start with a good store of basic ingredients, such as quality miso paste, shoyu (soy sauce), mirin, and rice vinegar.
-Read our recommendations for stocking a Japanese pantry here, then check out some of our favorite Japanese recipes below, including for comfort foods like omelette-topped rice (omurice); hearty rice bowls with beef (gyudon) or chicken and egg (oyakodon); and the richest, most satisfying bowl of vegan ramen imaginable.
+Though Japan is renowned for both its cuisine and its food culture, relatively few of its dishes have made their way onto menus in the US, let alone onto the tables of home cooks.
+True, sushi, tempura, and teriyaki-glazed fish are familiar to more Americans than ever before.
+But Japanese food encompasses so much more than those restaurant staples, and it includes a number of simple meals that are a world apart from the fussy delicacy of sushi—think homey fried cutlets (katsu), satisfying rice bowls, and improvisation-friendly pancakes (okonomiyaki).
+Better yet, many of the recipes below don't require any special skill set, or even any particularly exotic ingredients, to make.

 Rich and Creamy Tonkotsu Ramen Broth

 If the only ramen you've ever made at home came straight out of a package, you're in for a treat.
 This creamy, porky tonkotsu is a serious weekend project, but the rich, flavorful broth alone makes it worthwhile.
 Looking for even more?
 Check out our pork-topped miso ramen, refreshing cold ramen, Halloween-appropriate seafood ramen, and more recipes, right this way.